eferroni/live-news/README.md

 On a new Terminal, run the following commands:

-- Open a new terminal and initialize StepZen on your project:
+- initialize StepZen on your project:

 ```bash
 stepzen init
 ```

-- Import the rest api url:
+- import the rest api url:

 ```bash
 stepzen import curl "http://api.mediastack.com/v1/news?access_key=key-goes-here"